-We recommend that accounts receivable personnel review the year end receivables for obvious errors that can be corrected prior to the close of the fiscal year.
+We recommend that accounts receivable personnel review the year end receivables for obvious errors that can be corrected prior to the close of the fiscal year and ensure that subsidiary ledgers fully reconcile to the trial balance.

 Legal Department

 The legal department has several lawyers that also have private practices.
 Lawyers who do not have private practices are asked to sign a form stating that they will devote all their efforts to the Division.
 There is no similar form addressing how lawyers with private practices will isolate their private practice from Division responsibilities.